speier/fibofind/README.md

 fibofind
 ========

-Various implementations to find fibonacci terms
+Various implementations to find fibonacci terms with a specific number of digits.